mjh-ph7/TwitterTopLinks/README.md

 ```

 #### Callback URL
-Generate Twitter Credential from [Twitter Developer](https://developer.twitter.com/en), set the callback URLs in settings of Twitter Application to
+Generate Twitter Credential from [Twitter Developer](https://developer.twitter.com/en), set the callback URL in settings of Twitter Application to

 http://127.0.0.1:8000/callback/